The LLB Group is committed to actively managing the environmental impact of the business and commuter traffic caused by its employees.

 Promoting the use of public transport

 We encourage our staff to use public transport and, if possible, not to drive to work, but to form car pools or switch to more environmentally friendly alternatives.
-Road traffic in Liechtenstein is increasing at an annual rate of more than 3 percent.
+According to a report by the Liechtenstein Government on its Energy Strategy 2020, road traffic in Liechtenstein grew at an average annual rate of 5 percent between 2009 and 2015.
 Densely built-up areas mean that carriageways and parking spaces cannot be expanded in many cases.
-We introduced car park management at the headquarters in Vaduz as far back as 1997.

 In 2013, LLB’s Mobility Commission added new elements to its comprehensive mobility management, which was introduced in 2010.
 It considerably increased not only the costs for parking spaces but also the rewards to those employees who switch from using private motorised transport to more environmentally friendly means of transport.
 The fee system for employee parking spaces comprises four rates.
 LLB makes graduated payments to employees who forego a parking space.

-It subsidises half of the cost of an annual travel pass with LIECHTENSTEINmobil (LIEmobil), the Liechtenstein bus company, as an incentive to switch to public transport.
+It subsidises 50 percent of the cost of an annual travel pass with LIECHTENSTEINmobil (LIEmobil), the Liechtenstein bus company, as an incentive to use public transport.
 Employees commuting to their workplace from outside the area served by LIEmobil buses receive an allowance for using regional public transport.
-Staff are also encouraged to take the bus or ride our company bicycles to meetings and events in Liechtenstein.
 There are a total of six vehicles and two trailers available for work-related trips, errands and building maintenance.

 Cycling to work